Neuroware-IO/toolbox/README.md

 [![BCE.asia/toolbox](assets/img/docs/screenshot.png)](http://bce.asia/toolbox/)

-At the moment, we currently have __full__ support the following blockchains:
+At the moment, we currently have __full__ support for the following public blockchains:

 * Dogecoin Testnet

-We will be soon be introducing additional support for the following blockchains:
+We will be soon be introducing _additional_ support for the following blockchains:

 * Dogecoin
 * Bitcoin